 Sex offender confesses to inappropriate relationship with minor, police say

-THIBODAUX - Authorities charged a sex offender with failure to register and notify as a sex offender & molestation of a juvenile.
+THIBODAUX - Authorities booked a sex offender with new charges after they uncovered an inappropriate relationship involving a juvenile.

-The Thibodaux Police Department arrested 38-year-old Aljyross Smith.
+The Thibodaux Police Department arrested 38-year-old Aljyross Smith on charges of failure to register as a sex offender and molestation of a juvenile.

-On Wednesday, September 16, 2020, the TPD started an investigation involving a sexual relationship between Smith and a juvenile.

-During the investigation Thibodaux Police Department Criminal Investigations Division learned that Smith was accused of sexual intercourse and multiple sexual encounters with a girl under the age of 17.
+On Wednesday, the department launched an investigation into an alleged sexual relationship between Smith and a juvenile.
+Police learned Smith allegedly had multiple sexual encounters with a girl under the age of 17.

-Smith was booked into Lafourche Parish Correctional Complex where he remains on a $110,000.00 bond.
+Smith was booked into Lafourche Parish Correctional Complex where he remains jailed on a $110,000.00 bond.

 More News